jbe/jbe.github.io/_posts/2011-02-22-automate-common-development-tasks-with-sidekick.markdown

 categories: ["Ruby", "Hacking"]
 ---

-When programming, it is sometimes useful to automatically perform tasks on certain events, such as when a file is saved.
+When programming, it can be useful to automatically perform tasks on certain events.
 For instance, while working on a web page, you might want to

-- recompile templates each time they are edited
+- recompile templates when they are edited
-- restart dev servers each time you make changes
+- restart dev servers when code changes
 - continuously run tests, notifying via growl or libnotify
 - get a reminder to take a break each hour